 5. Best-in-class VMware integration.
 It may seem intuitive that every VBA intended for use in virtualized environments supports the VMware APIs for Data Protection (VADP).
 If you think that is the case, you would be mistaken.
 While the majority offers support VADP, how well they support these APIs does vary and, in some cases, the products offer no support for them at all.
 This is why it behooves organizations to do more than verify that the VBA supports VADP but check to see how thoroughly it support it.

 Organizations are going virtual with almost every application in their infrastructure — including backup appliances.
 The cautionary note is that by not all VBAs are equally well suited for virtualized environments and choosing the right one for your environment requires paying careful attention to the features that each VBA offers.
-By following the five tips provided here when selecting a VBA, organizations can have a high degree of confidence that the VBA they select will cost-effectively meet their needs today while positioning them to m
+By following the five tips provided here when selecting a VBA, organizations can have a high degree of confidence that the VBA they select will cost-effectively meet their needs to

 eet whatever requirements may arise in the future.